mojaloop/ml-operator/README.md

 ### Two primary functions

-Notification about an patched image version available - can be slack notification Automated patching (pull the new image and upgrade) - if approved by a Hub Operator / Tech Ops
+Notification about an patched image version available - can be slack notification.

+Automated patching (pull the new image and upgrade) - if approved by a Hub Operator / Tech Ops